ministryofjustice/laa-apply-for-legal-aid/README.md

  * ```make test```

- This is currently setup to run all rspec tests
+ This is currently setup to run all rspec tests and will run them in docker containers, which means it will take longer to run.

 ## Running the application